Cottage Cheese Breakfast Muffins with Bacon

 - Thinly slice green onions.

-- In mixing bowl, combine cottage cheese, Parmesan cheese, white whole wheat flour, Almond Flour (affiliate link), salt, water, and beaten egg.
+- In mixing bowl, combine cottage cheese, Parmesan cheese, white whole wheat flour, Almond Flour (affiliate link), baking powder, salt, water, and beaten egg.
 Mix well.

 - Gently mix in crumbled bacon and green onion, until well distributed in batter.